-These incredible Hot Cross Buns are softly spiced and just fabulous with buttery yeasted dough.
+These incredible Hot Cross Buns are softly spiced and just fabulous with an enriched yeasted dough.
 Served warm and slathered in butter they really are divine.

 Incredible Hot Cross Buns